-James McGregor Burns in 1979 wrote that "leadership is one of the most observed and least understood phenomena on earth."11 Leadership and followership are complex fields of study.
+James McGregor Burns (1979) wrote that "leadership is one of the most observed and least understood phenomena on earth" (p.
+2).
+Leadership and followership are complex fields of study.
 They are dependent on each other.
 There cannot be leaders without followers, and followers need a leader.
 If leaders fail because of unethical decisions, the subordinate staff officers should also be held responsible because they have a duty to be effective followers.

 One of the most recognized authors on the topic of followership, Robert Earl Kelley, defines followership not as a subset of leadership but as an equal component to leadership.
-In his book, The Power of Followership, Kelley introduces a new followership model to describe different followership styles in relation to leadership models.12 According to Kelley, "the primary traits that produced the most effective followers in an organization were critical thinking and active participation."
+In his book The Power of Followership, Kelley (1992) introduces a new followership model to describe different followership styles in relation to leadership models.
+According to Kelley, "the primary traits that produced the most effective followers in an organization were critical thinking and active participation" (p.
+92).
 Kelley proposes that an exemplary follower is an independent critical thinker who has learned to be a critical thinker through education and development.
 The exemplary follower is motivated, has intellect, is self-reliant, and is dedicated to achieving the mission of the organization.
 Critical thinking is learned behavior that must be accompanied with adequate reflection time.
-With this concept, the follower, or subordinate, must, as Kelley says, truly "not just follow orders without critical analysis and must participate with the superior for the good of the institution."14 amples in his book of virtue ethics-examples such as German guards in concentration camps during World War II, and Lt.
+With this concept, the follower, or subordinate, must, as Kelley says, truly "not just follow orders without critical analysis and must participate with the superior for the good of the institution" (p.
+92).

+Ira Chaleff, author of The Courageous Follower (2009), is another key followership researcher.
+He uses the military to provide examples in his book of virtue ethics-examples such as German guards in concentration camps during World War II, and Lt.
 Calley and his platoon during the My Lai incident in Vietnam-to explain different levels of the leader-follower relationship.

-Ira Chaleff, author of The Courageous Follower, is another key followership researcher.
-He uses the military to provide exis it ethical to comply with or enforce rules if they impede the accomplishment of the organization's purpose, the organization's values, or basic human decency."
+Chaleff's followership model emphasizes that selective rule breaking is a key attribute of a courageous follower: "It is not ethical to break rules for simple convenience or personal gain, but neither is it ethical to comply with or enforce rules if they impede the accomplishment of the organization's purpose, the organization's values, or basic human decency" (p.
+47).
 Followers must have the courage to oppose the boss when events require dissent for the good of the organization.
-Chaleff also emphasizes that organizations that have courageous followers will have no need for whistle blowers because the followers do their duty to prevent leaders from making unethical decisions.
-One of the key statements Chaleff makes is that, "proximity and courage are the critical variables in the prevention of the abuse of power."
+Chaleff (2004) also emphasizes that organizations that have courageous followers will have no need for whistle blowers because the followers do their duty to prevent leaders from making unethical decisions.
+One of the key statements Chaleff (2004) makes is that "proximity and courage are the critical variables in the prevention of the abuse of power" (p. xi).